bbc/unicode-bidirectional/README.md

 # unicode-bidirectional

-*Implementation of Unicode 9.0.0 Bidirectional Algorithm*
+*An implementation of Unicode 9.0.0 Bidirectional Algorithm*

 The algorithm is a deviation of the explicit algorithm (which forms the normative statement for conformance).
 This implementation retains BNs and Explicit Formatting Characters as described in [5.2 Retaining BNs and Explicit Formatting Characters](http://unicode.org/reports/tr9/#Retaining_Explicit_Formatting_Characters).